Julioxfiles/Ubuntu-22.04-Web-Server-Setup/README.md

 $ sudo nano /etc/nginx/sites-available/your_domain

 Now paste in the following configuration block, which is similar to the default:
+Note: Remember to change your_domain for the name of your domain.
 ````
 server {
   # Example PHP Nginx FPM config file